EtienneLamoureux/TQVaultAE/README.md

 1. *Navigate the the installation folder of TQVaultAE*
 2. *Open `TQVaultAE.exe.config` in a text editor (i.e. notepad, **not Microsoft Word**)*
 3. *Find the key `AllowCheats` and change the value from `False` to `True`*
+4. *Enable the cheats individually in the configuration menu*

 **Q. Can TQVaultAE use my old vault files?**